-Doug is a Professional Geological Engineer with 30 years of experience in resource geology specialising in the evaluation, estimation, and reporting of standards inform stakeholders about exploration results and resource and reserve estimates.
+Doug is a Professional Geological Engineer with 30 years of experience in resource geology specialising in the evaluation, estimation, and reporting of nternational mineral disclosure standards inform stakeholders about exploration results and resource and reserve estimates.
 The definitions within these standards facilitate the assessment of pre-development projects.